Thomas Chatterton Manuscript Project

 So, what of the mysteriously 'missing' book?
 Which book is Mr Goodall referring to?
 The first book you might think of, as did Meyerstein of course, was Verstegan's A Restitution...," which contains pictures of Saxon Idols," and a glossary "of our most ancient English words."
 It also has, as mentioned above, the names "Aella" and "Bertha," on page 110, which, according to Meyerstein, "is odd, because the two names are only connected in Rowley."

-In his drive for self-education where exactly did Chatterton turn?
+In his drive for self-education, where exactly did Chatterton turn?
 For example, did he have access to the City Library in King Street?
 The answer comes from Catcott's correspondence, which he transcribed in his 'Chattertoniana' letter-book.
 On page 227 is his transcript of a letter from Mr Benjamin Donne, which came in reply to Catcott's enquiry as to whether Chatterton ever visited the library - the answer is a resounding 'no.' Click the link to read the letter for yourself : View

 More to come on the subject of the access Chatterton had to books; from circulating libraries and bookshops, to his own father's books, as not all of them were sold to a Mr. Long.
-He also had access to the libraries of Barrett, and the two Catcotts, which, in itself, demonstrates that there was some camerardery and a thriving community in and around Redcliffe.
+He also had access to the libraries of Barrett, and the two Catcotts, which, in itself, demonstrates that there was some camaraderie and a thriving community in and around Redcliffe.
 Although, I should add that George Catcott says that Chatterton couldn't have had access to the Rev. Alexander Catcott's library for even Alexander's own family were excluded from it.

 Ancient Funerall Monuments (1631)